Rootes Group: Chrysler (1967–1978)

-Peugeot (1978–2007)
+Peugeot-Talbot (1978–2007)

 Despite the government assistance, the weight of problems bearing on Chrysler Europe resulted in its collapse in 1977, leading to the company's 1978 takeover by PSA Peugeot-Citroen.
 PSA soon wielded the axe over the troubled Linwood factory in Scotland, and exhumed the Talbot marque from the pages of Rootes' history to re-badge the former Chrysler and Simca badged models.
 Whilst Ryton was saved, PSA took little interest in the heavy commercial vehicles and the former Commer/Dodge/Karrier truck and van factory was run in conjunction with the trucks division of Renault.
 After the withdrawal of the last Dodge-derived trucks (latterly badged as Renaults) it became an engine production plant for Renault Véhicules Industriels.

 The first Rootes model to be discontinued under Peugeot's ownership was the Hunter in 1979, and its production tooling subsequently went to Iran, where the Paykan went into local production, which continued until 2004.
 It remains a common sight throughout the Middle East, especially as a taxi.
 The closure of Linwood in 1981 spelled the end (in Europe at least) for the Avenger.
 Chrysler had retained the rights to the car, and continued its production in Argentina.
 The demise of Linwood also meant the demise of the Talbot Sunbeam after just four years in production.
 Its successor was the French built Talbot Samba, based on the Peugeot 104, and which went on sale in the UK in February 1982.
 By this stage, however, Peugeot was a year away from unveiling its highly acclaimed new 205 supermini, although it was originally planned that Peugeot would launch a Talbot badged supermini on the 205 platform as well as a Citroen some time around the mid-1980s.

 The Simca-based models (the Horizon, Alpine and Solara) continued to be built at Ryton, using the resurrected Talbot badge from 1979.
 However, the Talbot-badged models declined in popularity over the next few years, with sales dropping from nearly 120,000 on the UK market in 1979 to around 25,000 in 1984, while at the same time the Peugeot brand was gaining ground thanks to the success of the 205.

 By 1985 PSA had announced that it would abandon the three-marque strategy on passenger cars, and the Horizon replacement, developed as the Talbot Arizona, became the Peugeot 309 when it was launched in the autumn of 1985, and was the first Peugeot-badged car to be assembled at the Ryton plant.
 The Arizona's styling was mismatched with the rest of the range, making it resemble an enlarged Simca 1108.
 The Talbot badge was discontinued on passenger cars, with the Alpine, Solara and Samba all finishing production in May 1986, and the last Horizon models leaving the production lines in Spain and Finland a year later.
 The Talbot brand survived on the Express van - part of a venture between Peugeot and Fiat - until 1994.